bonkalol/WALL-E/README.md

 #### project/layout

 Contain layout items, such like a footer, header...
-Main file in this folder _layout.scss.
+Main file in this folder <code>_layout.scss</code>.

 #### project/pages